kindelia/Kindelia/WHITEPAPER.md

 compute the app's state outside and send it to the network, which will blindly trust that it is correct.
 If the submitter lies and someone notices, a dispute mechanism is triggered, halting the app until it is resolved, and punishing the liar.
-The clever bit is that the fact the dispute mechanism exists means it is almost never used, allowing most computations to be performed offchain.
+The clever bit is that the fact that the dispute mechanism exists means it is almost never used, allowing most computations to be performed offchain.

 This is a great idea that works very well in practice, but it brings some nasty complications.
-The fact someone has complete write control over an app's state is dangerous.
-If a fraud goes unnoticed, that person can to do anything with the app's memory.
+The fact that someone has complete write control over an app's state is dangerous.
+If a fraud goes unnoticed, that person can do anything with the app's memory.
 Not even 51% attacks have that much destructive power.
 A network dominated by optimistic rollups is inherently less robust than a traditional layer 1, where computations are independently validated by every node.
-The question is: is it worth?
+The question is: is it worth it?
 Let's see the numbers.

 From [@corwintines's
 article](https://ethereum.org/en/developers/docs/scaling/optimistic-rollups/#:~:text=Optimistic%20rollups%20sit%20in%20parallel,or%20%22notarise%22%20the%20transaction.)